barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 Now, that we are mostly clear with primitive data types, let's talk about structs.
-While computer addresses bytes, the operations are usually performed on larger chunkgs.
+While computer addresses bytes, the operations are usually performed on larger chunks.
 64-bit processor natively summarize 8-byte numbers.
 SSE2 instruction takes 128-bit as operands.
 Cache blocks can be 64-byte long.
 From all these examples it should be logical, that data should be optimized for such things.
-For a struct of 1-byte character and 2-byte "short" integer one may allocate 3 butes.
+For a struct of 1-byte character and 2-byte "short" integer one may allocate 3 bytes.
 But those 3 bytes should play well with 4-byte memory access command.
 In particular if our struct is stored in array of such.
-So compiler *pad* 3-bytes to 4 by adding one non-mininfull byte.
-And similarly the "short" integer in struct will come to even memory address thus faciliating some operations.
+So compiler *pad* 3-bytes to 4 by adding one non-mininful byte.
+And similarly the "short" integer in struct will come to even memory address thus facilitating some operations.

 All these is called *alignment*.
 And this is the reason why bytes can appear in different locations in memory or in binary format.